 On March 27, 2014, the Company entered into an Amended and Restated Senior Secured Term Loan Credit Agreement (the "Term Loan") which has a principal amount of \$15,000,000.
 The Term Loan has a stated maturity date of March 27, 2019.
 The interest rate applicable to borrowings thereunder is generally LIBOR plus an applicable margin of 3.25%.
-There can be no assurance that we will be able to renew, extend or replace the Term Loan will be constrained by then-current economic conditions affecting the credit markets.
+There can be no assurance that we will be able to renew, extend or replace the Term Loan upon its maturity on terms that are favorable to us, if at all.
+Our ability to renew, extend or replace the Term Loan will be constrained by then-current economic conditions affecting the credit markets.
 In the event that we are not able to renew, extend or replace the Term Loan at the time of its maturity, this could have a material adverse effect on our liquidity and ability to fund new investments, our ability to make distributions to our stockholders and our ability to qualify as a RIC.